jmcarpenter2/parfit/README.md

 3. For example usage, see parfit_ex.ipynb.
 Each function is well-documented in the .py file.
 In Jupyter Notebooks, you can see the docs by pressing Shift+Tab(x3).
 Also, the documentation is listed below.

-4. This package is designed for use with sklearn machine learning models, but in theory will work with any model that has a .fit(X,y) function
+4. This package is designed for use with sklearn machine learning models, but in theory will work with any model that has a .fit(X,y) function.
+Furthermore, the sklearn scoring metrics are typically used, but any function that reads in two vectors and returns a score will work.

 5. The plotScores() function will only work for up to a 3D parameterGrid object.
-That is, you can only view the scores of a grid varying over three parameters.
-Other parameters which do not vary can still be set.
+That is, you can only view the scores of a grid varying over 1-3 parameters.
+Other parameters which do not vary can still be set, and you can still train and scores models over a higher dimensional grid.

 ## Docs
 ### def **bestFit**(model, paramGrid, X_train, y_train, X_val, y_val, metric=roc_auc_score, bestScore='max', predictType=None, showPlot=True, scoreLabel=None, vrange=None, n_jobs=-1, verbose=10):